DarrenBro/rock-paper-scissors-ai/README.md

 4. Press 's' to start/pause and q to quit.
 5. Images stored in 'collected_images' dir with label set as 1st argument

-# Step 1 - Training Neural Network
+# Step 2 - Training Neural Network
+* You can skip all of step 2 if you just want to test a model, I've provided the necessary file.
+1. The training part is all in "train_model.py" and the squeeze-net model weights .h5 files.
-1. script to run first is "python train_model.py"
+2. Script to run first is "python train_model.py"
+3. Training time for a batch of (200 images across 4 categories) should be less than 10 minutes.

-2. will take some time to run, and will produce a model file called "rps-model-1.h5"
+4. When finished will produce a model file called "rps-model-1.h5" in project root.
-3. Coming soon
+5. You will also see something like

+Epoch 10/10
+1200/1200 [==============================] - 74s 62ms/step - loss: 4.4444e-05 - acc: 1.0000

+Two important figures to look at is 'loss' and 'acc'.
+This is showing us the loss is an extremely low value and the accuracy is 100% For now just note that both of these ranges are extremely desired and if you get something similar, this will be enough to test out.

+# Step 3 - Running the Model
+1. You can use your model or the example one I've provided, "example-rps-model-1.h5".
+2. This file contains all the training parameter, weights and biases which the NN learnt.
+3. Script to test model is "test_model.py", run "python test_model.py".
+As far as I've got.